Intriguing Findings of Frequency Selection for Image Deblurring: Related Works

 DeepDeblur \cite{Nah2017deep} designs a residual block (ResBlock) based on Conv-ReLU-Conv structure.
 Thereafter, ResBlock has become one fundamental block in image deblurring \cite{Tao2018scale,Zhang2019deep,Park2020multi,Cho2021rethinking}.
-Various efforts have been devoted to modifying the ResBlock, \emph{e.g.}, the content-aware processing module proposed by SAPHN \cite{Suin2020spatially}, the channel attention block proposed by MPRNet \cite{Zamir2021multi}, the HIN block proposed by HINet \cite{Chen2021hinet}, and the dilated conv block proposed by SDWNet \cite{Zou2021sdwnet}.
-All mentioned methods focus on extracting information from the spatial domain, and overlook important discrepancies in the frequency domain.
-We propose a Res FFT-Conv Block from the perspective of image's frequency, capturing both high- and low- frequency discrepancies.
+Various efforts have been devoted to modifying the ResBlock, \textit{e.g.}, the content-aware processing module proposed by SAPHN \cite{Suin2020spatially}, the channel attention block proposed by MPRNet \cite{Zamir2021multi}, the HIN block proposed by HINet \cite{Chen2021hinet}, and the dilated conv block proposed by SDWNet \cite{Zou2021sdwnet}.

-\subsection{Applications of Fourier Transform}
+\subsubsection{Applications of Fourier Transform}

-In recent years, some methods extracted information from the frequency domain to fulfill different tasks are proposed \cite{Chi2019fast,Rippel2015spectral,Zhong2018joint,Yang2020fda,Rao2021global,Suvorov2022resolution}.
+In recent years, some methods extract information from the frequency domain to fulfill different tasks \cite{Chi2019fast,Rippel2015spectral,Zhong2018joint,Yang2020fda,Rao2021global,Suvorov2022resolution}.
 FDA \cite{Yang2020fda} swaps the low-frequency spectrum between images to mitigate the influence caused by the images' style change for image segmentation.
 GFNet \cite{Rao2021global} learns long-term spatial dependencies in the frequency domain for image classification.
 LaMa \cite{Suvorov2022resolution} applies the structure of fast Fourier convolution \cite{Chi2020fast} to image inpainting.
 In image deblurring, SDWNet \cite{Zou2021sdwnet} introduces wavelet transform into deep networks.
-Inspired by the success of \uline{F}ast \uline{F}ourier \uline{T}ransform (FFT), we propose a Res FFT-Conv Block which can effectively model the frequency information to deblur an image.
+In this paper, we reveal an intriguing phenomenon of frequency selection for image deblurring.